-Over the next while, I’ll be writing about the libraries that my colleagues and I used while developing Hookt for Android.
+Over the next while, I’ll be writing about the libraries that my colleagues and I have been using over the years developing for Android.
 As I publish the articles, I’ll update the entries below to contain a link.
 Bookmark this page and you have bookmarked them all.
 The libraries mentioned below are mostly meant for Android/Java, but the overall message is platform agnostic: The less time you spend writing boilerplate, the more time you have to develop what’s yours.

 Lombok is a lightweight Java library that promises to “spice up your java”, but what it really does is generate your boilerplate code for you through annotations.
-Until I publish my Lombok post, you can read about it at projectlombok.org or watch this video.
+To find out more about Lombok, you can check out my first installment in this series, read about it at projectlombok.org or watch this video.

 Picasso is a powerful image downloading and caching library for Android.
 Picasso can load, download, cache, resize, and transform your images.
 It handles placeholders, error images, and even custom transformations (e.g. blurring, colour filters, etc).
-While I work on finishing my Picasso post, you can learn all about Picasso on Square’s Github portal.
+Check out the third installment on this series or learn all about Picasso on Square’s Github portal.

 Retrofit is a “A type-safe REST client for Android and Java”.
 That may not sound a like a lot, but if you’ve written a REST API client, you’re gonna love it: Retrofit lets you write your REST API methods as a Java interface.
 It takes that interface and generates code that actually interacts with your REST API server.
 It works very nicely with GSON.
-You wanna read more about it?
-Jake Wharton (the author of Retrofit) had a presentation about it at the Netflix Open Source Meetup in July 2014.
+Read more about retrofit here.
+Jake Wharton (the author of Retrofit) did a presentation on Retrofit at the Netflix Open Source Meetup in July 2014.